 Campylobacter infections commonly cause diarrhea and occasionally bacteremia, with consequent endocarditis, osteomyelitis, or septic arthritis.

-Contact with infected animals and ingestion of contaminated food (especially undercooked poultry) or water have been implicated in outbreaks.
+Contact with infected animals (eg, puppies) and ingestion of contaminated food (especially undercooked poultry) or water have been implicated in outbreaks.
+Person-to-person transmission through fecal-oral and sexual contact may also occur.
 However, in sporadic cases, the source of the infecting organism is frequently obscure.

 C. jejuni diarrheal illness is associated with subsequent development (up to 30% of cases) of Guillain-Barré syndrome because of cross-reaction between C. jejuni antibodies and surface components of peripheral nerves.